flatironinstitute/finufft/docs/ackn.rst

 * Vladimir Rokhlin - piecewise polynomial approximation on complex boxes
 * Reinhard Neder - fortran90 demo using finufft as module, OSX build
 * Vineet Bansal - py packaging
-* Marco Barbone - cmake, windows build

 Logo design: `Sherry Choi <http://www.sherrychoi.com>`_ with input from Alex Barnett and Lucy Reading-Ikkanda.

-We are also indebted to the authors of other NUFFT codes such as NFFT3, CMCL NUFFT, MIRT, BART, etc, upon whose interfaces, code, and algorithms we have built.
+We are also indebted to the authors of other NUFFT codes such as NFFT3, CMCL NUFFT, MIRT, BART, DUCC0, etc, upon whose interfaces, code, and algorithms we have built.